darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 draft: false
 ---

-_Shortcuts_ are a way to control darktable using your keyboard, mouse or trackpad and other input devices.
+_Shortcuts_ are a way to control darktable using your keyboard, mouse, trackpad, or other input devices.
 They allow you to perform _actions_ without interacting directly with a UI element.

 An _action_ is usually an operation that you might undertake using darktable's point-and-click user interface.
 See [common actions](#common-actions) for a list of the most common ones.
 For example: